 More Options, More Experience in Aortic Valve Replacement

-We have performed over 270 aortic valve implants (the most in Michigan) and are among the top programs in the country in terms of our heart valve experience.
+We have performed nearly 500 transcatheter aortic valve replacements (the most in Michigan) and are among the top programs in the country in terms of our heart valve experience.
 The University of Michigan Samuel and Jean Frankel Cardiovascular Center was the first hospital in the state of Michigan to offer both the Edwards Heart Valve and the Medtronic CoreValve® for patients who have limited surgical alternatives.
 (Both of these options are known as TAVI or TAVR treatments, which stand for Transcatheter Aortic Valve Implantation and Transcatheter Aortic Valve Replacement.)
 In addition, we are now one of the first heart centers in the United States to enroll patients in a new trial called the Medtronic CoreValve SURTAVI trial, for aortic stenosis patients who are at intermediate risk to undergo open-heart surgery.
 And we are also looking to the future--there are new valve technologies on the horizon we expect to be able to offer when they become available.

 Nurse Practitioners Provide Individualized Care

 Our nurse practitioners (NPs) and nurse clinical care coordinator provide the first point of contact for patients with aortic stenosis who are referred to the transcatheter aortic valve replacement (TAVR) program.
 The NPs help evaluate patients and work with the TAVR program physicians to create an individualized plan of care.
 The evaluation for TAVR can be complex, and depending on patient anatomy, risk level and other factors, there might be several available options, which often raises many questions for patients and their families.
 The TAVR NPs are there to answer questions and help patients and families be an active part of their care team throughout the entire TAVR process from the initial evaluation through recovery period.